midnightmoet/AntiSocial_Unearthed/README.md

 ## Frontend
 - Start with `npm start` in the clientside folder
 - Running on port 3000
-- Clientside was bootstrapped with create-react-app
+- Clientside was bootstrapped with create-react-app (I used 17.0.02 version)

 ## Backend
 - Start with `npx nodemon` in the server folder